Gluten Free Chili Without Tomatoes and Beans

 6. Increase temperature on stove and add flour mixture; stir until thickened.

-• You can use other thickeners such as corn starch, tapioca flour, potato flour or tapioca starch.
-You just need to add a little bit at a time until it reaches the desired thickness.
+You can use other thickeners such as corn starch, tapioca flour, potato flour or tapioca starch.
+You just need to mix it with a bit of water and add a little bit at a time until it reaches the desired thickness.

 i think there may be an error in the ingredients, as it lists 3 cups beef broth AND 2-1/4 cups chicken broth. after adding the 3 cups of beef, i realized that it was too much, and without using the thickener, i had to reduce it in the pot for an hour or so.